Privacy Notice

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-• Where it is necessary for us to perform a contract entered into with you or is necessary for us to take steps (at your request) prior to us entering into a contract (CONTRACT).
+• Where it is necessary for us to perform a contract entered into with you or is necessary for us to take steps (at your request) prior to us entering into a contract.

-• Where we have a legitimate organisational interest and use your personal data in a way that you would reasonably expect, and which has a minimal impact on your privacy (LEGITIMATE INTERESTS).
+• Where we have a legitimate organisational interest and use your personal data in a way that you would reasonably expect, and which has a minimal impact on your privacy.

-• Where you have given us your consent to process your personal data (CONSENT).
+• Where you have given us your consent to process your personal data.

-Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to the processing of Special Category Data or when sending third party direct marketing communications to you via email or text message.
+Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to the processing of Special Category Data or when sending third party direct marketing communications.

-You have the right to withdraw your consent at any time by contacting us.
+You have the right to withdraw your consent at any time by contacting us at: [email protected]

 Purpose/Activity